Food Health Lifestyle

 iStock.com/aetb

-You can grow your own sprouts by purchasing a kit like this one at True Leaf Market, using a Sprout Bag from Sproutman, or by following the steps outlined below.
+You can grow your sprouts by purchasing a Sprouting Kit from The Sprouting Company or following the steps outlined below.

-• Add your seeds (3 Tbsp for a one-quart mason jar) to your jar, cover with 2 cups of water, and screw on the jar lid.
-Let it sit overnight, or for at least eight hours, at room temperature.
+1. Add your seeds (three tablespoons for a one-quart mason jar or four tablespoons for a half-gallon jar) to your jar, cover with two cups of water, and put on the sprouting screen or cheesecloth.
+Let it sit overnight or for at least eight hours at room temperature.

-• Repeat the rinsing and swirling process twice daily until your sprouts grow to the size you like them.
-This usually takes between two to seven days.
+3. Repeat the rinsing and swirling process twice daily until the sprouts grow to the size you like.
+This usually takes two to seven days.

-• When your sprouts form, rinse them one last time.
-And transfer them to a container with a lid, instead of a sprouting screen.
-Store in the fridge for up to three to five days.
+4. When your sprouts form, rinse them one last time, let them dry, and transfer them to a produce bag or airtight container.
+Store in the fridge and use within three to five days.

 How to Store Sprouts

-To maintain the freshness and quality of your sprouts for as long as possible, it’s essential to store them properly.
+Proper storage is essential to maintaining the freshness and quality of your sprouts for as long as possible.

-Sprouts will typically stay fresh in the fridge for around five days.
+Sprouts will typically stay fresh in the fridge for around three days.
 But the sooner you eat them, the better.

 To extend shelf life, you can wash your sprouts daily in cold water.
-Just make sure to let them dry after every rinse before placing them back in the fridge.
+Just be sure to let them dry out after every rinse before placing them back in the fridge.

 How to Include Sprouts in Your Diet